rtconner/laravel-tagging/README.md

     Conner\Tagging\Tag::where('count', '>', 2)->get(); // return all tags used more than twice

     Article::existingTags(); // return collection of all existing tags on any articles

-After these two steps are done, edit at the config/tagging.php with your prefered settings.

 ### Configure